scotow/notigo/README.md

 The file(s) containing keys (`-K` option or the fallback config file), must contains one key per line.

 If no notification content is specified using the `-f` option, the concatenation of the remaining arguments is used.
 Or, in last resort, the command will read from `STDIN`.

+## Installing the command

+To build a binary of this command, simply clone the repo and the run `go build .` while being the `cmd/notigo` directory.

+For Arch Linux users, the command is available on the AUR repositories at the following address : [notigo](https://aur.archlinux.org/packages/notigo/).

 ***Enjoy simple notifications!***